Tech-Applywizz-git-account/gmail-render/README.md

 - Job-related emails are automatically processed and stored in the jobs table
 - Users can manually trigger AI processing of stored emails

-## Security Notes

-- Tokens are stored in secure session storage
-- Each user's data is isolated from other users
-- Always use HTTPS in production environments
-- Change the Flask secret key in production
-- Never commit credentials or tokens to version control

 ## Files

 - `app.py` - Main Flask application with multi-user support